-- a) Any applicant who is no longer eligible or qualifies for housing. - b) Council tenants who have a current application to buy their dwelling or for a home purchase grant such as Homebuy. - c) Any applicant who owes more than 4 weeks rent or other housing debts including temporary accommodation arrears, former tenant arrears, and council tax arrears.
-They will not be verified unless they have an agreement to reduce the arrears in place and have been making regular payments to reduce the outstanding amount for a minimum of six months at the time of offer. - d) Any applicant or member of their household who has perpetrated serious antisocial behaviour where either a possession order is being sought or has been obtained, or where the antisocial behaviour is of a level which would warrant eviction.
-They will not be verified unless they demonstrate a change for a minimum of 12 months at the time of offer. - e) Any applicant or member of their household who has given false or misleading information on their housing application or has withheld information that has been reasonably requested. - f) Any applicant or tenant who has not maintained their property in accordance with the terms of their tenancy will be required to make good any damage. - g) Any applicant or member of their household who has been convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation Offenders Act 1974.
-They will not be verified unless this conviction is spent. - h) Any applicant or member of their household who has assaulted a member of staff and an injunction is being sought or has been obtained.
+- a) Any applicant who is no longer eligible or qualifies for housing. - b) Council tenants who have a current application to buy their dwelling or for a home purchase grant such as Homebuy. - Any applicant who owes more than 4 weeks rent or other housing debts including temporary accommodation arrears, former tenant arrears, and council tax arrears.
+They will not be verified unless they have an agreement to reduce the arrears in place and have been making regular payments to reduce the outstanding amount for a minimum of six months at the time of offer.
+This requirement may be waived for under-occupying households who are moving to a smaller property subject to agreement of the Corporate Director for Central Services in consultation with the portfolio Cabinet Member for Housing. - Any applicant or member of their household who has perpetrated serious antisocial behaviour where either a possession order is being sought or has been obtained, or where the antisocial behaviour is of a level which would warrant eviction.
+They will not be verified unless they demonstrate a change for a minimum of 12 months at the time of offer. - e) Any applicant or member of their household who has given false or misleading information on their housing application or has withheld information that has been reasonably requested. - f) Any applicant or tenant who has not maintained their property in accordance with the terms of their tenancy will be required to make good any damage. - Any applicant or member of their household who has been convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation Offenders Act 1974.
+They will not be verified unless this conviction is spent. - Any applicant or member of their household who has assaulted a member of staff and an injunction is being sought or has been obtained.